 - Cooked and Refrigerated Quinoa: If using cooked quinoa that has been made and refrigerated, we suggest placing one cup of quinoa onto a plate and either microwaving it until just warm or simply allowing it to come to room temperature.
 Cold quinoa can stunt the flavors of this salad and you will not get the full-flavored experience.

 - Al Dente Quinoa: We absolutely love what most would consider “al dente” quinoa.
 This is quinoa that is fully cooked but is not mushy or soggy.
 Some folks really struggle when it comes to cooking quinoa properly.
 They often end up with soggy quinoa that overly wet and just not all that pleasant.
 A lot of people swear by cooking quinoa in a rice cooker or their instant pot.
 We have a method that works for us, but we suggest that you use the rule of thumb in that you cut your water in half of what you measure out for quinoa.
-For example, if you cook 1 cup of dry quinoa, then use ½ cup of water.
+For example, if you cook 1 cup of dry quinoa, then use1 cup of water (normally you would use 2 cups of water).
 Gently boil (lid on) for 15 minutes, then remove from the stove and allow to steep (lid on) for 15 minutes, then fluff.
 (Note: This recipe uses 1 cup of cooked quinoa).

 - Refrigerated Salad: If you are taking this salad straight out of the fridge, we suggest allowing it to slightly come to room temperature first (about 20 to 30 minutes) to allow the flavors to wake up.
 Refrigeration often stunts the flavors.
 Allow the salad to slightly warm brings them all back to life.

 - Kidney Bean Substitutions: Feel free to substitute with your favorite beans.
 Black beans would work as a great substitution.

 Leftovers and Freezing: